A general framework for inference on algorithm-agnostic variable importance: Numerical experiments

-To obtain ${f}_{n}$ and each ${f}_{n, j}$, we used the Super Learner \citep{vanderlaan2007}, a particular implementation of stacking \citep{wolpert1992}; the resulting estimator is guaranteed to have the same risk as the oracle estimator, asymptotically, and also enjoys finite-sample performance guarantees \citep{vanderlaan2007}.
-We used a library consisting of gradient boosted trees \citep{friedman2001} and random forests \citep{breiman2001}, each with the default tuning parameters, in addition to logistic regression and the sample mean.
-We used five-fold cross-validation to determine the optimal convex combination of these learners that minimizes the cross-validated negative log-likelihood.
-The resulting optimal convex combination of these individual algorithms is the conditional mean estimator we adopt throughout these simulations.
+In Scenario 1, we investigate the finite-sample properties of our proposal in a setting in which all features are truly important.
+We also use this setting to explore the effect of cross-fitting when using flexible estimators of $f_0$ and $f_{0,s}$.
+Specifically, we compare the performance of our estimation procedure with and without five-fold cross-fitting when using the following estimators of $f_0$ and $f_{0,s}$: a correctly specified (parametric) probit regression model; a generalized additive model \citep[GAM;][implemented in the R package \texttt{mgcv}]{hastie1990}; random forests \citep[RF;][implemented in the R package \texttt{ranger}]{breiman2001}; and the Super Learner \citep[SL;][implemented in the R package \texttt{SuperLearner}]{vanderlaan2007}.
+The latter estimator is a particular implementation of stacking \citep{wolpert1992} with favorable finite-sample and asymptotic performance guarantees \citep{vanderlaan2007}.
+For the Super Learner, we used a library consisting of gradient boosted trees \citep[][implemented in the R package \texttt{xgboost}]{friedman2001}, GAMs (implemented in the R package \texttt{gam}), and random forests, each with the default tuning parameter choices, in addition to parametric probit regression, with five-fold cross-validation to determine the optimal convex combination of these learners that minimizes the cross-validated negative log-likelihood risk.
+The resulting optimal convex combination of these individual algorithms is the Super Learner-based conditional mean estimator we adopt in any case where the Super Learner was fit.
+We do not use sample-splitting, since the results of Section~\ref{sec:est} are valid under the alternative.
+We use Algorithm~\ref{alg:cv_est} to compute the cross-fitted point and standard error estimators for the importance of $X_1$ and $X_2$, from which we computed nominal 95\% Wald-type confidence intervals.
+We then computed the empirical bias scaled by $n^{1/2}$, the empirical variance scaled by $n$, the empirical coverage of confidence intervals, and the width of these intervals.

-We considered here VIMs based on classification accuracy (\emph{Example 3}) and the area under the ROC curve (\emph{Example 4}).
-The true values of these VIMs implied by the data-generating mechanisms considered are provided in Table \ref{tab:truths}.
-We computed the relevant plug-in estimator using Algorithm \ref{alg:cv_est} with sample-splitting and five-fold cross-fitting within each data split, as described in Figure \ref{fig:samplesplit}.
-We additionally computed nominal 95\% Wald-type confidence intervals and obtained $p$-values for the null hypothesis for each replication using the sample-splitting procedure of Algorithm \ref{alg:hyp_test}.
-We then computed the empirical mean squared error (MSE) scaled by $n$, the empirical coverage of nominal 95\% confidence intervals, and the empirical power of our hypothesis test for the $\beta$-null, with $\beta = 0$ (strict null) and $\beta = 0.05$.
-The latter value indicates a scenario in which only an absolute decrease in classification accuracy or AUC of 5\%, that is, $\psi_{0,s} > 0.05$, is deemed to reflect scientifically meaningful importance.